 Luv Is Rage 2 is Lil Uzi’s proof of his declaration that he is indeed a rock star.
 He dares to look for the unknown on this album.
 His melodic flow is aimed towards his triumphant success though he does go deeper reflecting on some of the pain he has felt as a result of relationships.
 I really don’t want to call this a classic as some have, but it’s really good and should last over time.

 9) Mr. Davis – Gucci Mane

 Gucci got out of jail in 2016, and has grown his base which was developed through a lengthy mixtape catalogue.
-Southern street rap is Gucci and he has collaborators and producers who clearly turned in spirited performances for Mr. Davis, his 3rd album released in 12 months.
+In conclusion Southern street rap is Gucci and he has collaborators and producers who clearly turned in spirited performances for Mr. Davis, his 3rd album released in 12 months.

 8) Run The Jewels 3 – Run The Jewels

 Disses, heavy bass, and precise scratching fueled by social injustice and the game is the heart of this album.
 In fact killer Mike as social activist and political advocate is an interesting and nevertheless feature of this album.